Kinnaribadal/web-scraping-challenge/README.md

-# Web Scraping Homework - Mission to Mars by Kinnari Patel
+# Web Scraping Homework -

+"Mission to Mars" by Kinnari Patel

 In this assignment, I build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines what you need to do.